Personal statement

 Dr Renata Bongiorno is a social psychologist who studies stereotypes, collective action and social change, particularly relating to gender.

-Renata received her PhD from the Australian National University.
-She worked as a researcher and lectured in Australia before moving to the UK in 2017 to work as a Postdoctoral Research Fellow at the University of Exeter.
-Renata also taught into The Psychology of Gender module at Exeter, receiving a Teaching Excellence Award.
+Renata received her PhD from the Australian National University in 2010.
+She subsequently worked as a researcher and lectured in Australia for 6 years, primarily based at The University of Queensland.
+In 2017, Renata moved to the UK to work as a Postdoctoral Research Fellow at the University of Exeter for 5 years.
+Renata also taught on the Psychology of Gender module at Exeter, receiving a Teaching Excellence Award.

 Academic qualifications